What Motorcycle Injuries Can You Sue For?

 As the brain controls reasoning, injury in the area can disrupt executive function.
 This could impact an ability to focus, multi-task, plan, organize, answer simple questions or make decisions.
 There can be the onset of disinhibition, a loss of behavior control.

-At the Salamati Firm of California, we have encountered every type of brain injury aftereffect imaginable and what they do to victims and families.
+At the Salamati Law Firm, we have encountered every type of brain injury aftereffect imaginable and what they do to victims and families.
 Besides the pain and suffering, there are massive medical expenses, and loss of employment and wages.
 We have seen families fall into emotional and financial ruin.

 It’s our job to see these families are protected through legal remedy.
 Whether in mediation or in front of a judge and jury, we fight to get victims of motorcycle accidents compensation for all physical and emotional injury.